eliseshaffer/portfolio/src/_posts/2020-04-06-westworld-the-circle-cyberpunk.md

 layout: post
 title: Westworld, The Circle, and Modern Cyberpunk
 date: 2020-04-06T00:00:00.000Z
+excerpt: "This weekend,  I got caught up on Westworld.
+I was pretty nonplussed by the season two finale and wasn't sure if I'd continue watching the show.
+But the shelter-in-place order has given me more time and I found myself watching the four recent episodes in season three."
 ---
 This weekend,  I got caught up on Westworld.
 I was pretty nonplussed by the season two finale and wasn't sure if I'd continue watching the show.
 But the shelter-in-place order has given me more time and I found myself watching the four recent episodes in season three.